PEA: benefits, dosage, contraindications

 Gastroprotective

-PEA is of interest for inflammatory bowel disorders such as Crohn's disease or ulcerative colitis, which are associated with increased intestinal permeability and inflammation.
-In animal and in vitro research, PEA reduces intestinal permeability and inflammation.
-The mechanism of action seems to involve TRPV1, CB2, GPR55 and PPAR-alpha receptors.
-Research in humans shows that PEA attenuates the increased absorption of lactulose and mannitol, which was experimentally induced by taking aspirin.
+PEA is of interest for inflammatory intestinal disorders such as Crohn's disease or ulcerative colitis, which are associated with increased intestinal permeability and inflammation.
+In animal and in vitro research, PEA decreases intestinal permeability and inflammation.
+The mechanism of action appears to involve TRPV1, CB2, GPR55, and PPAR-alpha receptors.
+Human studies show that PEA attenuates the increased absorption of lactulose and mannitol that was experimentally induced by aspirin intake.

 Usages associés

-PEA has been used safely at doses up to 1400 mg per day for up to 3 months.
+PEA has been used with apparent safety at doses up to 1400 mg per day for periods of up to 3 months.

-PEA has most often been used at doses of 300 to 600 mg one or two times per day for up to 3 months.
+PEA has most often been used at doses of 300 to 600 mg once or twice daily for periods of up to 3 months.

 Precautions